A new Australian documentary about France

 Life is a very strange thing is a quirky portrait of life in France today

-Les and Annie first met Frédéric in Papua New Guinea recording traditional music in remote villages.
-Forty years later in France he’s a retired multinational executive, divorced, with an ancient companion dog, a feast of stories and a zest for life.
+The filmmakers first met Frédéric in Papua New Guinea recording traditional music in remote villages.
+40 years later in France he’s a retired multinational executive, divorced, with an ancient companion dog, a feast of stories and a zest for life.

-Family snapshots reveal his grandfather who was a colonial Governor in Indochina, his father Charles Duvelle whose pioneering African recordings helped kick-start World Music, niece Elvire who is an activist with FEMEN, and daughter Marion who narrowly escaped a terrorist attack in Paris.
+We discover his remarkable family: the grandfather - a colonial Governor in Indochina, his father Charles Duvelle whose pioneering African recordings helped kick-start World Music, niece Elvire who is an activist with FEMEN, and daughter Marion who narrowly escaped a terrorist attack in Paris.

 Frédéric is curious, witty, and a compulsive collector.
-His encounters in cafes and brocante shops in Paris and Bordeaux, and over lunch with neighbours build an intriguing, funny and cinematic portrait by an outsider - with questions of what it is to be French in the 21st century.
+Random encounters in Paris and Bordeaux, and over lunch with neighbours build an intriguing, funny and cinematic portrait by an outsider - with questions of what it is to be French in the 21st century'.

 The Verona screening can only be booked online at: au.demand.film/life-strange-thing/